willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 The $TNormal$ is a truncated distribution with lower and upper limits determined by the $\alpha$ and $\beta$ parameters, respectively.
 We set $\alpha$ to 12.7 cm, aligning it with the ingrowth threshold, while $\beta$ is set to infinity to allow for an unbounded upper limit.
-Similarly, this model is not associated with the growth model for adult (Equation @eq:VBmodel)

 ### Covariates